Skip to content

 Power cables connecting system components:

-The Energy System Designer uses a component-based layout where you can:
+The Energy System Designer is expected to use a component-based layout where you will be able to:

-Note: The Energy System Designer is a documentation and reference tool.
-Changes here describe the physical system but do not directly control any equipment.
+When released, the Energy System Designer will be a documentation and reference tool.
+Changes there will describe the physical system but will not directly control any equipment.